 - Loss of sight

 A catastrophic injury could happen at any time.
 These injuries are often unexpected, occurring during everyday activities such as working.
 An Altoona catastrophic injury attorney will work to identify the cause of a victim’s injury and establish that the defendant was the at-fault party.

 Some of the most common causes of a catastrophic injury include:

-Damages in a Catastrophic Injury Lawsuit
+What Damages are Available in a Catastrophic Injury Lawsuit?

 With some exceptions, an individual has the right to pursue damages from the responsible person or entity.
 These damages are intended to compensate the plaintiff for the physical, emotional, and financial harm caused by the injury.